nyokabi99/FUTURE_ML_01/README.md

-# MOOD CLASSIFICATION OF SONGS USING SPOTYFY DTATSET
+# MOOD CLASSIFICATION OF SONGS USING SPOTYFY DATASET.
 ## INTRODUCTION
 In this project we utilized a spotyfy dataset to classify songs into different mood categories based on  their audio features.
 We implemented a **Decesion Tree
 Classifier** for mood classification and used K-maens clustering to group songs into 11 mood categories.